 What Does Law 25 Mean for Your Business?

 Companies must adjust procedures for managing customer data and create policies for maintaining privacy to be in compliance by the end of 2024.
+View the related CFIB article on Law 25 compliance for private businesses.

 The automatic confidentiality that Law 25 provides means businesses will need to deactivate profiling, identification, or tracking technologies.
 Organizations must provide people with the opportunity to clearly ‘opt in’ for such features.